Educational Teachers

 3. My student does not talk or even make noises when trying to verbalize.
 (3 point)

-4. When my student crawls, climbs, or walks, he is not coordinated from one leg to the other.
+4. When my student crawls, climbs, or walks, he/she is not coordinated from one leg to the other.
 (5 points key)

-6. When my student was an infant, she could not move to a sitting position on both sides without any help.
+6. When my student was an infant, he/she could not move to a sitting position without any help.
+He/She was unable to position from either side.
 (3 points)

-7. When my student was an infant, and even now, he does not use his feet against the floor in a GI Joe crawl (belly on the ground moving like a lizard).
+7. When my student was an infant, and even now, he/she does not use his/her feet against the floor in a GI Joe crawl (belly on the ground moving like a lizard).
 (5 points)

-8. When my student was an infant, she did not crawl much, if at all, before walking.
+8. When my student was an infant, he/she did not crawl much, if at all, before walking.
 (5 points)

-9. When my student crawled, he did not move his legs and arms in homolateral and cross lateral movements.
-When the leg and arm move together forward and back from one side, this is a homolateral movement (right arm to right leg).
-When the arm and leg move forward and back from opposite sides, this is cross lateral movement (right arm to left leg).
+9. When my student crawled, he/she did not move his/her legs and arms in homolateral and cross lateral movements.
+A homolateral movement occurs when the leg and arm move together.
+They move forward and back on one side (right arm to right leg).
+A cross lateral movement is when the arm and leg move forward and back from opposite sides.
+It involves the right arm moving to the left leg.
 (5 points)

 10. When I watch my student climb up or down stairs, there is an awkwardness in her balance.
 (3 points)